-National Gay Men's HIV/AIDS Awareness Day September 27, 2018 Research and Resources with Gay Men
+National Gay Men's HIV/AIDS Awareness Day Research and Resources

-Center for AIDS Prevention Studies Prevention Research Center Division of Prevention Science Center for AIDS Prevention Studies (CAPS) UCSF Prevention Research Center (PRC) Research & Resources This brochure lists research projects with gay men and helpful resources produced by CAPS/PRC.
-You might use it to: - Stay up-to-date on research and learn what we found out from research - Provide materials in trainings/presentations - Advocate for services/funding - Write grants - Develop new or modify existing HIV prevention programs - Evaluate current programs - Connect with CAPS/PRC to develop new projects.
-Lead researchers (PIs) are listed for each study.
-Questions?
-Comments?
-Contact Daryl Mangosing at 415 502-1000 ext.
-17163 (vm only) or Daryl.Mangosing@ucsf.edu This brochure was prepared by the CAPS Community Engagement (CE) Core, which is previously known as the Technology and Information Exchange (TIE) Core.
-Acronyms MSM: Men who have sex with menPI: Principal Investigator (lead researcher on the study)CO-I: Co-Investigator (contributing researcher or research partner) Message from the Director National Gay Men's HIV/AIDS Awareness Day, first launched in 2008 by the National Association of People with AIDS (NAPWA), was intended to draw attention to the disproportionate impact of the epidemic on gay men.
+Center for AIDS Prevention Studies (CAPS) UCSF Prevention Research Center (PRC) This brochure lists research projects and resources produced by CAPS/PRC.
+You might use it to: - Stay up-to-date on our latest research - Provide materials in trainings and presentations - Advocate for services and funding - Write grants - Develop new or modify existing HIV prevention programs - Evaluate current programs - Connect with CAPS/PRC to develop new projects.
+The Principle Investigators (PI) are listed for each study Questions or comments?
+Contact us. https://prevention.ucsf.edu/contact Acronyms MSM: Men who have Sex with Men PI: Principle Investigator.
+The lead researcher on the study.

+CO-I: Co-Investigator.
+A contributing researcher or research partner.

+Message from the Director National Gay Men's HIV/AIDS Awareness Day, first launched in 2008 by the National Association of People with AIDS (NAPWA), was intended to draw attention to the disproportionate impact of the epidemic on gay men.
 While inroads have been made, gay and bisexual men remain the population most affected by HIV.
-In 2016, they represented 67% (26,570) of all HIV diagnoses and 83% of diagnoses among males in the United States.
-Today, September 27, 2018, on the 10th anniversary of this Awareness Day, the Center for AIDS Prevention Studies (CAPS) and the UCSF Prevention Research Center (PRC) commemorate advances in HIV/AIDS prevention research that over the years have effectively addressed the epidemic among gay men, locally, nationally, and internationally.
-We are excited to share this current Research and Resource Booklet focusing on gay men.
-Recent research portfolios of faculty who have committed their life work to improve our knowledge and understanding of key HIV prevention issues, addressing and minimizing HIV among gay men, are featured.
-Marguerita Lightfoot, PhD CAPS/PRC Director Division of Prevention Science Chief 1.
-CDC, HIV in the United States: At A Glance. https://www.cdc.gov/hiv/statistics/overview/ataglance.html 2.
-Auerbach JD, Coates TJ.
-HIV Prevention Research: Accomplishments and Challenges for the Third Decade of AIDS.
-Am J Public Health.
-2000;90:1029-1032. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1446304/pdf/10897177.pdf
+In 2016, they represented 67% (26,570) of all HIV diagnoses and 83% of diagnoses among males in the United States.1

+Today, September 27, 2020, on this Awareness Day, the Center for AIDS Prevention Studies (CAPS) and the UCSF Prevention Research Center (PRC) commemorate advances in HIV/AIDS prevention research that over the years have effectively addressed the epidemic among gay men, locally, nationally, and internationally.